sd17fall/softdes.web/notes/genefinder-solutions.md

 What does `get_complement` do when passed an invalid value, say `X`?
 The specification doesn't say.

+The above implementations return `None`.

+This satisfies the specification, and the doctests pass.

-The implementations above return `None`.
-This is fine so far as the implementation of `get_complement` itself goes.
-It does mean if there's a bug in code that *calls* `get_complement`, you may not discover it until some distance from the point where `get_complement` is called with the invalid value.
+However, a bug in code that *calls* `get_complement` won't produce a visible error until some distance from the point where `get_complement` is called.
 (I'll discuss this more in class on Monday.)

 Here's a technique for detecting the problem within `get_complement`, and stopping immediately with a stack trace.
-The trick we're using is that `invalid_nucleotide` isn't defined, and it's an error to call an undefined function.
+We'll use a trick: `invalid_nucleotide` isn't defined, and it's an error to call an undefined function.

 ```python